lamerocheg/PO-31/database.md

   WHERE idg = G.id
 GO

-CREATE TRIGGET UStudent ON student FROM INSTEAD OF UPDATE AS
+CREATE TRIGGER UStudent ON student FROM INSTEAD OF UPDATE AS
 UPDATE student SET sname = I.sname, idg = I.idg, gname = G.gname
                FROM student AS S, inserted AS I